All pharmacists and pharmacy technicians in Ontario must be registered with the Ontario College of Pharmacists.

 If an applicant does not meet all of the registration requirements, their application may be referred to a panel of the Registration Committee.

 All registration requirements are considered to be valid or current for a specific period.
-Charts that outline the fees and timelines for completing registration in Ontario are available for each pathway to registration.
+Please see the Fees & Timelines pages for specific information on the validity period for each registration requirement.

 Development of the registration requirements, resolutions, policies and processes are guided by the following principles: